memfault/interrupt/_posts/2019-11-20-cortex-m-fault-debug.md

 In this article, we explain how to debug faults on ARM Cortex-M based devices.
 In the process, we learn about fault registers, how to automate fault analysis, and figure out ways to recover from some faults without rebooting the MCU.
-We include practical examples, with a step by step walkthrough on how to investigate them.
+We include practical examples, with a step by step walk-through on how to investigate them.

 <!-- excerpt end -->